-“Book a table at the Marquess Tavern Pub where you can enjoy a brilliant Sunday roast with friends in a super stylish setting,” Homegirl London
+“Book a table at the Marquess Tavern Pub where you can enjoy a delicious Sunday roast with friends in a stylish setting,” Homegirl London

 Marquess Tavern Pub Menu

-We were there for Sunday lunch.
-In terms of meat roasts, you can choose from leg of roast lamb, rare breed belly of pork or a 28 day cured Yorkshire sirloin of beef (this is on a gigantic Yorkshire pudding).
+We visited the pub for Sunday lunch.
+In terms of meat roasts, you can choose from a leg of roast lamb, rare breed belly of pork or a 28 day cured Yorkshire sirloin of beef (this is presented on a large Yorkshire pudding).
 These are all served with winter greens, roast honey baby carrots and parsnips, goose fat roast potatoes, Yorkshire pudding and red wine beef gravy.
-Our friends went for the beef option which was a very substantial helping so make sure you have a very light breakfast that morning.
-If you didn’t want the roast you could go for one of the grilled steaks or perhaps the lemon and smoked paprika free range chicken breast instead.
+Our friends went for the beef option, which was a very substantial helping, so make sure you have a very light breakfast that morning.
+If you didn’t want the roast, you could go for one of the grilled steak or perhaps the lemon and smoked paprika free-range chicken breast instead.

 Beef Sunday Lunch Roast